presnick/ProgramsInformationPeople/_sources/PythonModules/intro-ModulesandGettingHelp.rst

    To that end, it is necessary to mention that many of the  modules available in standard Python will **not** work in the activecode environment.
 In fact, only turtle, math, random, and a couple others have been ported at this point.
-If you wish to explore any additional modules, you will need to also explore using a more robust development environment.
+If you wish to explore any additional modules, you will need to run from the native python interpreter on your computer.

 **Check your understanding**